 How to Become a Tattoo Artist: Career Guide

-Learn how to become a tattoo artist.
-Research training, experience and licensure information for starting a career in tattooing.
+Learn the sequential steps to becoming a tattoo artist.
+Research training options, necessary experience and licensure information for starting a career in tattooing.

 Tattooing is an age-old form of body modification that involves permanently embedding ink in skin to create designs or images.
-Traditionally, tattoos have held symbolic meaning, and tattooing has been practiced by cultures around the world for centuries, though today, tattoos have become a popular form of self expression for adults of all ages.
+Traditionally, tattoos have held symbolic meaning, and tattooing has been practiced by cultures around the world for centuries.
+Today, tattoos have become a popular form of self expression for adults of all ages.
 Tattoo artists are professionals who work to design and apply tattoos to customers' bodies.
+When dealing with customers, tact and patience may be required.

 |Degree Level||High school diploma or proof of GED completion is usually required|